-I know that my eclectic work is the origin of my professional strengths.
-I have developed strong listening skills, patience and flexibility.
-My work also enabled my commitment to continuous learning and an appreciation of generational and cultural differences and their contributions to growth, leadership and success.
+I have led many projects in both the public and private sectors.
+I know that my eclectic work is the origin of my professional strengths helping me develop keen listening skills, patience and flexibility.
+Also my work enabled my commitment to continuous learning and an appreciation of generational and cultural differences and their contributions to leadership, growth and success.

-I’ve created and taught both college and university-level courses in gerontology, communications, teamwork and leadership; co-created and managed the first Healthcare Teamwork Institute at Queen’s University (Canada), and then moved on to develop more new programs and opportunities in both the public and private sectors.
+I’ve created and taught both college and university-level courses in gerontology, communications, teamwork and leadership; co-created and managed the first Healthcare Teamwork Institute at Queen’s University (Canada), and then moved on to develop more new programs and ventures.

 Before becoming Director of Employee Success, I led marketing during Stantive’s tenure as an ISO (Independent Sales Organization) for global tech giant Sun Microsystems.
 In this role I focussed on website design, communications and strategic partner and customer events.

 The lure of technology and its explosive role in learning and growth was fostered early on in me when I “entered cyberspace” to create and direct a national online mentoring program for then Elderhostel Canada (now Routes to Learning Canada) connecting older adults with university students.
 At the same time I collaborated in the creation of three onsite cross-Canada mentoring programs.

 As a writer I maintain a stack of notebooks filled with ideas, drawings, and possibilities.
-Often I’ll pull from this stash for a special project as I did when I wrote The Girls in the Front Row.
+Often I’ll pull from this stash for a special writing project as I did when I wrote The Girls in the Front Row.
 Stories, Secrets, Lessons.
 In Girls, fourteen women, aged sixteen to ninety, tell their powerful, inspirational stories of early mother loss.
 Now in Edition 2 and boasting a coveted print and design award, Girls is a key resource in respite centers, hospices, and online libraries as well as with individuals across Canada, USA and Australia.
 View the book trailer and meet the Girls talented design team.

 I’m often told that I’m a natural connector and as both a professional and volunteer fundraiser I’ve helped raise over 2 million dollars in project grants, donations and gifts.

 Also as a volunteer, I’ve had some real fun creating buzz for the beautiful Thousand Islands through two videos I produced in working with “rock star” Thousand Islanders and a small team of talented college students.
-View PASSION and VOICES now boasting 35,000+ views and widely shared as a “digital billboard” for the Islands.
+View PASSION and VOICES now boasting 40,000+ views and widely shared as a “digital billboard” for the Islands.